AAA3A-AAA3A/AAA3A-cogs/medicat/README.rst

  What is the difference between Medicat USB and Medicat VHD?

 * ``[p]medicat virus``
- Why does my antivirus software blame Medicat?
+ Why does my antivirus software detect Medicat as a virus?

 * ``[p]medicat whatmedicat``
  What is Medicat USB?